Johnkecops/Study-Case-of-Bioinformatics-Algorithm/README.md

 ## Why this exists

-The paper argues that three areas of biotechnology usually discussed separately share one computational skeleton: a score over candidate objects, a search over a space too large to enumerate, and a constraint term that keeps proposals inside a region where laboratory work is plausible.
+The submitted paper argues that three areas of biotechnology usually discussed separately share one computational skeleton: a score over candidate objects, a search over a space too large to enumerate, and a constraint term that keeps proposals inside a region where laboratory work is plausible.
 That argument is easier to believe when you can move the constraint weight and watch the ranking change.

-Reading an equation in a PDF tells you what a method computes.
+Reading an equation in a submitted paper tells you what a method computes.
 Running it on a real *Mycobacterium tuberculosis* gene tells you what the method is like to use, including the parts that do not work.
 This dashboard exists for the second kind of understanding, and it was built for teaching and discussion rather than for production analysis.